Caspar-Cheng/Python-intermediate-projects-collection-2/README.md

 5. Rian Alert: this project has been runed inside pythonanywhere, it will remind me to bring an umbrella once the Brisbane will rainy via sending me a message through the setting of Twilio SMS to myself.
 It's an amzing handy project!

+6. Stock news: test on Tesla's stock, used three API as Stock Price API, News API, Twilio API.
+If the stock closing price is increase or decrease more than 3% compare between yesterday's and the day before yesterday's, send three articles from News API with title of "Tesla Inc" as phone message.
+Hard to deploy as the result will show on personal phone.